-Technology giant Apple Inc. (stock symbol AAPL) first went public on December 12, 1980.
+Technology giant Apple Inc. (trading ticker: AAPL) first went public on December 12, 1980.
 Its initial offering stock shares sold for $22 per share.

 Over the last nearly forty years, Apple’s stock value has seen its ups and downs, largely due to normal (and some not so normal) market fluctuations, and also due to some company struggles.

 In fact, ten years ago in September 2007, the stock was valued at just under $20 per share.
-Today it’s trading for around $160 a share, but because the stock did a 7 to 1 split in 2014, people who owned a $20 share in 2007 now own seven $160 shares.
+The average trading price in the last six month’s is $160 a share.
+That’s a massive increase in value in just a ten-year period.

 In other words, history shows Apple stocks could be a great investment.
 Now, I have to preface that by saying that all stock purchases –no matter what the company – carry the risk of “losing it all”.